What is HotDog Patient Warming?

 The most successful approach is to stagger the mattress and the grounding pad.
 Make sure the HotDog mattress’s sensor is in contact with the patient’s torso for best warming results.

-Does HotDog offer any warming options for cases using steep Trendelenburg?
+Does HotDog offer any warming options for our cases using steep Trendelenburg?

 Yes.
 Procedures where the patient is positioned in steep Trendelenburg historically result in high rates of hypothermia due to the small surface area available for warming.
 The HotDog Waffle-Grip Trendelenburg positioning accessory effectively prevents the patient from sliding on the table while still providing warmth under the patient.